School Policies 2026-2027

 Holiday Policy

-Lessons which fall on a legal holiday e.g. Victoria Day, Good Friday, etc. will be given either on these days if both the teacher and parent wish or rescheduled to a mutually convenient time.
-Lessons scheduled for non-statutory holidays, e.g. school PA days etc. will be given as usual.
+Lessons which fall on a statutory holiday, e.g. Victoria Day, Good Friday, etc., will be held either on these days, if both the teacher and parent wish, or rescheduled to a mutually convenient time.
+Lessons scheduled for non-statutory holidays, e.g. school PA days etc. will be held as usual.

 Snow Days